UPLOAD– Where Grief Meets Sci-Fi, and Somehow Feels Like Hope

 Calendar Reflection

-When someone we love dies, there’s a double grieving: the person, and the uncertainty.
+When someone we love dies, there’s a double grieving: the person, and the uncertainty they leave behind.

-Like in Upload, the Healing Calendar imagines a future where connection and care still find us.
-One page a day can help keep that future within reach.
+Like in Upload, the Healing Calendar imagines a future where connection and care can still find us.
+One page, one prompt, one soft reminder at a time — helping keep that future within reach.

 Leave a Reply